vrockai/pipeline-test/docs/content.md

 ## The genomic landscape of reference genomes of cultivated human gut bacteria.
- 27.03.2023, _X Lin, T Hu, J Chen, H Liang, J Zhou, Z Wu, C Ye, X Jin, X Xu, W Zhang, X Jing, T Yang, J Wang, H Yang, K Kristiansen, L Xiao, Y Zou_
+ 28.03.2023, _X Lin, T Hu, J Chen, H Liang, J Zhou, Z Wu, C Ye, X Jin, X Xu, W Zhang, X Jing, T Yang, J Wang, H Yang, K Kristiansen, L Xiao, Y Zou_

-Culture-independent metagenomic studies have revolutionized our understanding of the gut microbiota.
+_Humans, Genome, Bacterial, Genomics, Metagenome, Gastrointestinal Microbiome, Bacteria, Metagenomics, Bacteriophages_ Culture-independent metagenomic studies have revolutionized our understanding of the gut microbiota.
 However, the lack of full genomes from cultured species is still a limitation for in-depth studies of the gut microbiota.
 Here we present a substantially expanded version of our Cultivated Genome Reference (CGR), termed CGR2, providing 3324 high-quality draft genomes from isolates selected from a large-scale cultivation of bacterial isolates from fecal samples of healthy Chinese individuals.
 The CGR2 classifies 527 species (179 previously unidentified species) from 8 phyla, and uncovers a genomic and functional diversity of Collinsella aerofaciens.
 The CGR2 genomes match 126 metagenome-assembled genomes without cultured representatives in the Unified Human Gastrointestinal Genome (UHGG) collection and harbor 3767 unidentified secondary metabolite biosynthetic gene clusters, providing a source of natural compounds with pharmaceutical potentials.
 We uncover accurate phage-bacterium linkages providing information on the evolutionary characteristics of interaction between bacteriophages and bacteria at the strain level.

 [Source](https://doi.org/10.1038/s41467-023-37396-x)